kmontag/NK2Reshift/README.md

 ### Installation

 - Download or clone this repository and place it under `Remote Scripts` in your Live User Library.
-(If you don't know your User Library location, you can find it under `Library` in Live's settings dialog.)
+If you download it directly, change the folder name from `NK2Reshift-main` to `NK2Reshift` (or anything without a hyphen).
 - Start or restart Live.
 - In the Live settings dialog under `Link/Tempo/MIDI`, choose `NK2Reshift` as one of your control surfaces.